willc03/L4_Web-Technologies-Assignment-2/README.md

 | Extended functionality/presentation additional to the above criteria |  |  |  | / | Yes |

 # Assessment Response
+## Changes to the database
+Various changes to the database have been made as the website has progressed in its building.

+Firstly, as each section of the website was developed, the names of the tables were changed from tbl_[table_name] to simply [table_name], this was purely for organisational purposes, to signify that this section of the database was either in progress or complete.
+> For example 'tbl_products' becomes 'products'

+Next, the largest change to the database was removing the 'product_type'-related information from the database.
+This was primarily done for reasons of reducing the storage taken up by having the information on every row in the table, however, this information was moved into a separate table with a one-to-many relationship.
+The data was moved to prevent the 'update' anomaly to occur - meaning the data will only have to be updated in one place to affect all records.

+Another change in the products table is the change of all the image paths.
+Due to conflicting names between the file paths on the file names themselves and the pre-set database.
+The change of the file paths in the database improves the organisation.

+## Accessing the database
+The database in its final form before the assignment was submitted can be found in the file "modified_database_final.sql", which will reconstruct the database as necessary.

+## Other changes made to the assignment
+A unique page for logging in and signing up was created, this can be accessed through the header on each page.
+This was done for ease of use and consistency across the website.
+> There are still hyperlinks on pages where the log in page may need to be accessed.

+A section below the shopping cart on cart.php has been added which will display the users previous orders
+> They are displayed in a table-link manner such as in the shopping cart.

 # References / Bibliography
 w3schools (n.d. a) AJAX Send an XMLHttpRequest To A Server [Online] Available at: https://www.w3schools.com/xml/ajax_xmlhttprequest_send.asp [Accessed: 24 February 2022]